More

-Author Randee Fieselmann retells their stories of immense hardships under dire conditions and explores a central question: what motivated these men to remain committed to the Union cause?
+Based on the diaries of early Civil War enlistees George Burmeister and Eugene Ware, The Union First explores the gritty experiences of the First Iowa Infantry in the summer of 1861.
+Author Randee Fieselmann retells the stories of immense hardships under dire conditions and explores a central question: what motivated these men to remain committed to the Union cause?
 How did solders in the Iowa regiment weave the bonds of community needed to endure adversity and follow Brigadier General Nathaniel Lyon in his Missouri campaign and into the Battle of Wilsons Creek?

 “The boys wanted to fight and they wanted something to eat.”
 They believed they would “all be starved to death or captured.”